 Water retention wasn’t reported in clinical studies of Eliquis.
 However, water retention typically causes swelling that’s known as edema.

 Edema can sometimes be a symptom of a blood clot, such as a deep vein thrombosis (DVT).
-Taking Eliquis reduces your risk for blood clots, but it’s still possible for them to form while you’re taking the drug.
+Taking Eliquis reduces your risk of blood clots, but it’s still possible for them to form while you’re taking the drug.

 A hematoma could also be mistaken for edema.
 Eliquis can sometimes cause a hematoma, which occurs when bleeding from a damaged blood vessel builds up and clots in the surrounding tissue.
 If this happens under the skin or in a muscle, it can cause a painful lump or swelling.

-If you think you have water retention or edema while taking Eliquis, you should see your doctor.
+If you think you have water retention or edema while taking Eliquis, you should contact your doctor.
 If the edema is caused by a blood clot or hematoma, it may need to be treated.

 Eliquis has a boxed warning for this side effect.
 This is the most serious warning from the Food and Drug Administration (FDA).
 A boxed warning alerts doctors and patients about drug effects that may be dangerous.